 203. Proprietor may summon Commissioner or Registrar to show cause if dissatisfied

-If upon the application of any owner or proprietor to have land brought under the operation of this Act or to have any dealing or transmission registered or recorded or to have any certificate of title foreclosure order or other document created, registered or issued or to have any act or duty done or performed which by this Act is required to be done or performed by the Commissioner or Registrar either of them shall refuse so to do or if such owner or proprietor shall be dissatisfied with the direction upon his application given by the Commissioner it shall be lawful for such owner or proprietor to require the Commissioner or Registrar to set forth in writing under his hand the grounds of his refusal or the grounds upon which such direction was given, and such owner or proprietor may if he think fit at his own costs summon the Commissioner or Registrar as the case may be to appear before the Supreme Court or a Judge to substantiate and uphold the grounds of his refusal or of such direction as aforesaid such summons to be issued under the hand of a Judge and to be served upon the Commissioner or Registrar 6 clear days at least before the day appointed for hearing the complaint of such owner or proprietor.
-Upon such hearing the Commissioner or Registrar or his counsel shall have the right of reply; and the said court or a Judge may if any question of fact be involved direct an issue to be tried to decide such fact; and thereafter the said court or a Judge shall make such order in the premises as the circumstances of the case may require; and the Commissioner or Registrar shall obey such order and all expenses attendant upon any such proceedings shall be borne and paid by the applicant or other person preferring such complaint unless the court or a Judge shall certify that there was no reasonable ground for such refusal or direction as aforesaid.
+If upon the application of any owner or proprietor to have land brought under the operation of this Act or to have any dealing or transmission registered or recorded or to have any certificate of title foreclosure order or other document created, registered or issued or to have any act or duty done or performed which by this Act is required to be done or performed by the Commissioner or Registrar either of them shall refuse so to do or if such owner or proprietor shall be dissatisfied with the direction upon his application given by the Commissioner it shall be lawful for such owner or proprietor to require the Commissioner or Registrar to set forth in writing under his hand the grounds of his refusal or the grounds upon which such direction was given, and such owner or proprietor may if he think fit at his own costs summon the Commissioner or Registrar as the case may be to appear before the Supreme Court or a judge to substantiate and uphold the grounds of his refusal or of such direction as aforesaid such summons to be issued under the hand of a judge and to be served upon the Commissioner or Registrar 6 clear days at least before the day appointed for hearing the complaint of such owner or proprietor.
+Upon such hearing the Commissioner or Registrar or his counsel shall have the right of reply; and the said court or a judge may if any question of fact be involved direct an issue to be tried to decide such fact; and thereafter the said court or a judge shall make such order in the premises as the circumstances of the case may require; and the Commissioner or Registrar shall obey such order and all expenses attendant upon any such proceedings shall be borne and paid by the applicant or other person preferring such complaint unless the court or a judge shall certify that there was no reasonable ground for such refusal or direction as aforesaid.

 [Section 203 amended by No. 17 of 1950 s.
 56; No. 81 of 1996 s.
 121.]

-204. Cost of summons and proceedings under section 203 to be in the discretion of the court
+204. Cost of summons and proceedings under section 203 to be in discretion of court

-Upon any summons or proceeding under the last preceding section the court or Judge may notwithstanding anything in the said section to the contrary make such order as to the costs expenses of and attendant upon such summons or proceeding as the court or Judge shall deem just; and all costs and expenses to be paid by the Registrar under such order shall be charged to the Consolidated Account and this section appropriates the Consolidated Account accordingly.
+Upon any summons or proceeding under the last preceding section the court or judge may notwithstanding anything in the said section to the contrary make such order as to the costs expenses of and attendant upon such summons or proceeding as the court or judge shall deem just; and all costs and expenses to be paid by the Registrar under such order shall be charged to the Consolidated Account and this section appropriates the Consolidated Account accordingly.

 [Section 204 amended by No. 17 of 1950 s.
 57; No. 81 of 1996 s.
 122; No. 77 of 2006 s.
 4.]

-205. Actions for recovery of damages may in certain cases be brought against the Registrar as nominal defendant
+205. Actions for recovery of damages may in certain cases be brought against Registrar as nominal defendant